15th Alvar Aalto Symposium and Jyväskylä at the core of the international architectural discussion in August 2021

 Factory environments have always inspired art, literature and film.
 Which kind of environments and architecture does the industrial productions create in the future?
 On the other hand, what are the possibilities for reuse and regeneration of progressive historical industrial premises?
 How is renovation carried out following the principles of sustainable development, and for the needs of the future?
 And not forgetting Alvar Aalto’s concern for the human scale.

-The 15th International Alvar Aalto Symposium – Future of Industry, focuses on the current challenges of the spaces and milieus of the history, present and future manufacturing industry.
-The main theme will be studied from three specific viewpoints.
+The virtual 15th International Alvar Aalto Symposium – Future of Industry, focused on the current challenges of the spaces and milieus of the history, present and future manufacturing industry.
+The main theme was studied from three specific viewpoints.
 Reliable partner: a factory building in the city, Responsible action: sustainable industrial milieus and Building identity: The role of industrial architecture in constructing community, recognizability and perceived value.

-Providing the introduction for the discussion of industrial construction, urban planning and future visions are the symposium’s keynote speakers: architect Xu Tiantian (DnA_Design and Architecture, China), architect Thomas Bonde-Hansen (Gottlieb Paludan Architects, Denmark), architect, professor Ute Schneider (KCAP Architects&Planners, Rotterdam/Zürich/Shanghai), and architect Tuomas Kivinen (Virkkunen & Co, Finland).
+Industrial construction, urban planning and future visions were topical themes introduced by speakers architect Xu Tiantian (DnA_Design and Architecture, China), architect Thomas Bonde-Hansen (Gottlieb Paludan Architects, Denmark), architect, professor Ute Schneider (KCAP Architects&Planners, Rotterdam/Zürich/Shanghai), and architect Tuomas Kivinen (Virkkunen & Co, Finland).

-Beniamino de Liguori Carino, secretary general of the Adriano Olivetti Foundation, and architect Pippo Ciorra of the MAXXI MUSEUM will be bringing their greetings from Italy.
-Film Programmer at the National Audiovisual Institute KAVI, Antti Alanen, will talk about Alvar Aalto as a film aficionado, who became the chairman of the first Finnish film club called Projektio.
+Beniamino de Liguori Carino, secretary general of the Adriano Olivetti Foundation, and architect Pippo Ciorra of the MAXXI MUSEUM brought their greetings from Italy.
+Film Programmer at the National Audiovisual Institute KAVI, Antti Alanen, spoke about Alvar Aalto as a film aficionado, who became the chairman of the first Finnish film club called Projektio.

-The future prospects of the forest industry will be discussed by Sebastián Hernández Maetschl, Manager for Building Concepts for Building Solutions and Ville Hietalahti, Senior Vice President, Enterprise Risk Management and Real Estate Finland, both at Stora Enso (Germany and Finland).
-Designer Pirjo Kääriäinen, Associate Professor in Design and Materialities at the Aalto University, will talk about the biomaterial innovation boom in Finland; for example, how wood-based raw materials, such as cellulose, can replace oil-based raw materials and also create future markets.
+The future prospects of the forest industry were discussed by Sebastián Hernández Maetschl, Manager for Building Concepts for Building Solutions and Ville Hietalahti, Senior Vice President, Enterprise Risk Management and Real Estate Finland, both at Stora Enso (Germany and Finland).
+Designer Pirjo Kääriäinen, Associate Professor in Design and Materialities at the Aalto University, spoke about the biomaterial innovation boom in Finland; for example, how wood-based raw materials, such as cellulose, can replace oil-based raw materials and also create future markets.

-Architect Charlotte Skene Catling (Skene Catling de la Peña, UK) and Adam Lowe, Adjunct professor at Columbia University (USA) and founder of the Factum Foundation (Spain) will talk about the AALTOSIILO art project, and the research centre for industrial heritage which is being realised in the Aalto-designed silo building from 1931 in Toppila in Oulu.
-The hydropower cultural heritage project VekuVaku highlights the hydropower plants along the Oulujoki and the Luleå rivers and their communities; building researcher Samuli Paitsola will talk about the works of Alvar Aalto and Aarne Ervi along the Oulujoki river.
+Architect Charlotte Skene Catling (Skene Catling de la Peña, UK) and Adam Lowe, Adjunct professor at Columbia University (USA) and founder of the Factum Foundation (Spain) spoke about the AALTOSIILO art project, and the research centre for industrial heritage which is being realised in the Aalto-designed silo building from 1931 in Toppila in Oulu.
+The ongoing hydropower cultural heritage project VekuVaku highlights the hydropower plants along the Oulujoki and the Luleå rivers and their communities; building researcher Samuli Paitsola spoke at the symposium about the works of Alvar Aalto and Aarne Ervi along the Oulujoki river.

-The symposium moderators are architect Antti Ahlava from Aalto University, chairman of Docomomo Suomi Finland Petteri Kummala from the Finnish Museum of Architecture and architect Tommi Lindh, CEO of Alvar Aalto Foundation.
+The symposium moderators were architect Antti Ahlava from Aalto University, chairman of Docomomo Suomi Finland Petteri Kummala from the Finnish Museum of Architecture and architect Tommi Lindh, CEO of Alvar Aalto Foundation.

-Symposium will be this year 2021 mainly virtual for audiences all around the world.
-The 2-day virtual programme includes besides speeches, conversations and virtual Aalto site tours, e. g. an international panel discussion considering how the Alvar Aalto Symposiums have anticipated future developments in architecture, as well as reflected the architectural debate of their time since 1979, moderated by architect, professor Juhani Pallasmaa.
+Symposium was this year held only for virtual audiences around the world.
+The 2-day virtual program included besides speeches, conversations and virtual Aalto site tour, e. g. an international panel discussion considering how the Alvar Aalto Symposiums have anticipated future developments in architecture, as well as reflected the architectural debate of their time since 1979, moderated by architect, professor Juhani Pallasmaa.

-Virtual speeches will be held in English.
-The event is organized by the Alvar Aalto Academy together with the City of Jyväskylä and several other partners.
-We keep monitoring the Covid-19 recommendations and restrictions.
-Limited number of tickets on sale to follow the broadcast at Jyväskylä during the event.
-(Address confirmed soon).
-Changes possible.
+Virtual speeches were held in English.
+The event was also this time organized by the Alvar Aalto Academy together with the City of Jyväskylä and several other partners.

 Nina Heikkonen, Programme Manager